 Watch Real Estate Trends

 The UK housing market has been enveloped in the cloud of uncertainty ever since the Brexit poll results.
 While the clouds are still lingering, the UK real estate market is slowly recovering from the impact of the two extremely significant influences of the previous year – the EU referendum result and the changes in stamp duty.
+We Help to Watch Real Estate Trends in UK.

 Due to the stamp duty percentage changes two years ago, the cost of buying a home in the UK has in many cases increased substantially.
 The additional duty rate on second homes introduced in April last year has also made it more difficult to purchase.
 The initial months of 2017 saw the consistent price drop in the real estate industry, but the last month showed hope with a considerable rise in demand.